-1st Offense: \$100 fine and cleanup of the space used

-- 2nd Offense: \$200 fine and cleanup of the space used - 3rd Offense: Dismissal from residence hall.
-Payment of breaking fee by student.
-Student will be permitted on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
+1st Offense: \$100 fine and cleanup of the space used 2nd Offense: \$200 fine and cleanup of the space used on campus to attend classes, related academic activity, athletic practice, and athletic activity only.
 Student will not be permitted in the residence halls.
-Scholarship will be revoked the following semester.
+Scholarship will be revoked